 A wonderful combination today of glorious churches amidst the backdrop of the stunning mountainous scenery of the Dolomites.
 Our itinerary this morning will include the Church of Our Lady of the Marsh (Nostra Signora delle Palude/Unsere Liebe Frau im Moos), the Church of St Elizabeth & Museum in the Palazzo of the Teutonic Knights (Chiesa di Santa Elisabette nel Palazzo dell’Ordine, & Museo Multscher/St Elisabethkirche im Deutschhaus, Multschermuseum).
 A visit to the lovely town centre will show you the exteriors of Zwolferturm and the Town Hall, as well as allowing time for a relaxing lunch (not included).
 This afternoon’s agenda includes the Church of the Holy Ghost – (Chiesa Santo Spirito)/Spitalkirche zum Heiligen Geist and picture postcard 12th century Reifenstein Castle (Castel Tasso/Burg Reifenstein).
 Evening free.

 Day 5: Trento and flight to London Heathrow

 Our final day takes us to the Italian city of Trento, before our tour of one of Italy’s least known but most rewarding regions is complete.
 Here you will find an ancient and attractive old town and some important architectural and artistic sights.
 We will enjoy a stroll through the old town to visit the Duomo and the superb frescos outside the Palazzi via Belenzani, before time for a farewell lunch (not included).
 Finally, we visit the superb Castel del Buonconsiglio, home to a renowned late medieval fresco cycle.
-From here, we transfer to Verona Airport for the return flight to London Heathrow.
+From here, we transfer to Verona Airport for the return flight to London Gatwick.

 NB: Exact order of itinerary may vary according to local conditions and tour manager's discretion.